skilld-labs/migrate_generator/README.md

 ## Basic idea

-Main idea here is to **automatically generate migration config based on source csv**.
+Main idea here is to **automatically generate migration config based on source csv files**.

 ------------
 ## Drush command

-`drush migrate_generator:generate_migrations %arg`
+`drush migrate_generator:generate_migrations %arg %options`

 Where %arg - absolute path to directory with source .csv files.
+All source files should be placed there without any subfolders.

 Also we have next possible options:
 * pattern -